stojg/recommend/README.md

 		)
 	);

+Where in the case of the previous artist rating example

+    * uniqueID = Blair
+    * objectID = Music Artist
+    * rating = an numeric value

 ## Strategies

-There are currently three (four, depending how you are counting) strategies and which one to pick depends on how the data is organized and populated.
+There are currently three strategies and which one to pick depends on how the data is organized and populated.

-### Minkowski

-If the data is dense (almost all objectID have a non zero rating) and the magnitude (rating) of the attributes values are important, this is a good strategy.

-It can be have a defined "dimension" from 1 and up.
-The bigger the dimension is, the bigger the difference between the "score" will be.

 ### Manhattan

-Manhattan is a shortcut for a Minkowski with a dimension of one.
+If the data is dense (almost all `objectID`s in the full data set have a non null rating) and the magnitude (rating) of the attributes values are important, this is a good strategy.

+I.e. all users have rated all music artists and they all agree on the same scale.

 ### Paerson

-Use this strategy if the data is subject to grade-inflation.
+Use this strategy if the data is dense but the ratings are subject to grade-inflation.

-I.e. if I rate most items between 2-4 and you rate things between 4-5 this strategy tries to compensate the fact that my worst (2) is equal to your worst (4).
+I.e. if user A have rated all artists between 2-4 and user B have rated artists between 4-5 this strategy tries to compensate for the fact that the user A’s rating of 2 is equal to Users B’s 4.

 ### Cosine